vsrinivas/fuchsia/docs/module_manifest.md

 A description of known contracts is available [here](known_contracts.md).

-## Data Preconditions
+## Data Preconditions / Schema

 Modules get their input in the form of a JSON document.
+Either data preconditions or a schema may be specified to govern how modules are resolved based on input data.

 **data_preconditions** : &lt;any&gt;